intrinio/ruby-sdk/docs/SecurityApi.md

 #### Screen Securities

-Screen Securities using complex logic
+Screen Securities using complex logic.
+Use POST only.
+See <a href=\"https://docs.intrinio.com/documentation/screener_v2\" target=\"_blank\">screener documentation</a> for details on how to construct conditions.

 [//]: # (END_OVERVIEW)